 Due to lack of attention on development of less toxic drugs and targeted treatments, a large % of survivors of childhood cancer suffer life limiting conditions.

-In 1997, a group of parents in the United States started discussing about the need for a universal symbol to create awareness and mobilize increased attention for minimizing deaths and disabilities due to childhood cancer.
+In 1997, a small group of parents in the United States started discussing the need for a universal symbol to create awareness of childhood cancer and mobilize increased attention for minimizing deaths and disabilities due to childhood cancer.

 Diverse organizations have used the Gold Ribbon symbol in expressing support and generating solidarity for the FIGHT against childhood cancer.
 However, it has not yet reached the peak prominence that the pink ribbon of breast cancer and the red ribbon of HIV AIDS has reached.